 We are committed to donating to local programmes, and we encourage our donor network to consider the same.
 We’re trying to understand who best to support and how best to support them, and we’ll post an update in the coming weeks.

 To that end we commit to donating to specific programmes.
-Over the next two weeks we will work to understand who’s best to support, and how best to support them.
+Over the next few weeks we will work to understand who’s best to support, and how best to support them.
 When we do, we will encourage our donor network to seriously consider the same.

 If we accept that black voices have not enjoyed the same opportunities for speed of growth and breadth of reach, we can agree that black perspectives and points of view are under-represented.
 As we just touched on, we can contribute to the growth of black voices by contributing to the working capital of black artists and composers.
 Similarly, we commit to proactively promoting those same artists and composers via our publishing platforms.

 Where we see others doing the same – whether learning, donating or doing promotional work – we’ll republish them on our channels.

 Thank you for taking the time to read this.
 Join us in standing against a virus that has no hope of vaccination, but can cease to exist, right now, if we choose.

 - As part of our stand against racism, we pledged to donate money to organisations dedicated to the development and support of black musicians.
 We’re glad to announce that we’ve made a R5 000 donation to the Hout Bay Music Project, a registered NPO and PBO offering graded music lessons and providing performance opportunities to children from the Hangberg and Imizamo Yethu townships of Hout Bay.